seregazhuk/seregazhuk.github.io_old/_posts/2017-10-14-memcached-reactphp-p2.md

     </p>
 </div>

-When we call `get()` this request is immediately rejected with *connection closed* exception.
+When we call `get()`, this request is immediately rejected with *connection closed* exception.
 But the pending `set` request is resolved.

 ### Forced Connection Closing